sparrovv/gotr/README.md

 # gotr

-Not officially supported way to access **google translate** from the command line.
-(Written in `go` for speed and distribution ease)
+**Google translate** in the command line.

-**It can break at any point, so don't use it on the production**
+Disclaimer:

-Said that, it has been working stable since the first release (2014-01-06).
+This is not officially supported way to access Google Translate. **It can break at any time, so don't use it in the production systems**.
+(Said that, it has been working stable since the first release: 2014-01-06.)

 ```
 Usage: